miayam/learn-css/008 Layout/README.md

 its child elements behave.
 We've been introduced to `inline` and `block`
 elements:

-* `inline` will take up space as much as its content needed and sit next to each other.
+* `inline` takes up space as much as its content needed and sit next to each other.
-* `block` will take up the whole space horizontally.
+* `block` takes up the whole space horizontally.

 I think ChatGPT explains it better.
 Here's what it says:
 > The `display` property in CSS determines how an HTML element should be displayed on the web page.
 It specifies the layout of the element and whether it should be a block-level or inline element.